AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

 The sieve goes wrong
 ====================

-My standard example, ‘:ref:`Castle-TheSieve`’,  suffered from this issue.
+My standard example, :ref:`Castle-TheSieve`, suffered from this issue.
 The initial version did work for years, but failed horribly when another “machinery” was used.
 After studying this, the bug is simple and easy to fix.

 There are two related timing issues, that (probably only together) result in the Heisenbug.
 First, we introduce them one